Religion in Northern Ireland

-There are also small Hindu, Sikh, Muslim, Buddhist and Jewish communities.
+There are also small Muslim, Sikh, Hindu, Buddhist and Jewish communities.
 Belfast has a synagogue, a gurdwara, a mosque and two Hindu temples.
 There is another gurdwara in Derry.

 Statistics

-The 2001 and 2011 Census figures for Religion (not Religion or Religion Brought Up In) are set out below.
+The 2001, 2011, and 2021 Census figures for Religion (not Religion or Religion Brought Up In) are set out below.

+As of the 2021 census, regarding religious background, four of the six traditional counties had a Catholic majority, one had a Protestant plurality, and one had a Protestant majority.

 The religious affiliations in the local authority districts (themselves not merged since 2011" of Northern Ireland were as follows:

 Religions broken down by place of birth in the 2011 census.

 The religious affiliations in the different age bands in the 2011 census were as follows:

 Christianity

 Christianity is the main religion in Northern Ireland.
 The 2011 UK census showed 40.8% Catholic, 19.1% Presbyterian Church, with the Church of Ireland having 13.7% and the Methodist Church 5.0%.
 Members of other Christian churches comprised 5.8%, 17% stated they have no religion or did not state a religion, and members of non-Christian religions were 0.8%.

 The Catholic Church is the largest single church.
 The Church is organised into four provinces though these are not coterminous with the modern political division of Ireland.
 The seat of the Archbishop of Armagh, the Primacy of Ireland, is St. Patrick's Cathedral, Armagh.

 The Presbyterian Church in Ireland, closely -but not formally - linked to the Church of Scotland in terms of theology and history, is the second-largest church and largest Protestant denomination.
 It is followed by the Anglican Church of Ireland, which was the state church of Ireland until it was disestablished by the Irish Church Act 1869.
 In 2002, the much smaller Methodist Church in Ireland signed a covenant for greater co-operation and potential ultimate unity with the Church of Ireland.
 The Church of Ireland is part of the Anglican Communion.

 Smaller Protestant denominations such as the Free Presbyterian Church of Ulster, Reformed Presbyterian Church of Ireland amongst Presbyterians and the Open Brethren exist in many rural communities.
 The Association of Baptist Churches in Ireland and the Assemblies of God Ireland are also organised on an all-Ireland basis, though in the case of the Assemblies of God this was the result of a recent reorganisation.